iyzg/iyzg.github.io/_drafts/kaunta-collection-003.md

 ---
 layout: post
 title: The Kaunta Collection 003
-description: A deep dive into how to think about and solve interesting competitive programming problems.
+description: A deep dive on how to think about and solve interesting competitive programming problems.
 date: 2020-07-23
 permalink: the-kaunta-collection-003
 ---